 Our change talk webinar host was Alex Waitt, LPC, a member of the Motivational Interviewing Network of Trainers (MINT).
 In it, he described appropriate clinical strategies for eliciting and responding to the various types of change talk outlined in DARN CAT.

 As Waitt described, simply spotting a patient’s change talk is not MI.
 That alone doesn’t facilitate a meaningful life change.
-Recognizing the type of change talk a client is using (or may be willing to use) can help a clinician choose his or her response intentionally, with the goal of steering the conversation toward meaningful and increasingly action-oriented change talk.
+Recognizing the type of change talk a client is using (preparatory or mobilizing) can help a clinician choose his or her response intentionally, with the goal of steering the conversation toward increasingly action-oriented change talk.

 “Often it’s this piece of intentionality that [people] struggle with,” said Waitt.
 “They know the strategies, they can implement them, but they almost do it haphazardly.”